-How to get your soil tested: Visit the Utah State University Analytical Laboratory website: usual.usu.edu/forms/soilform.pdf for instructions on collecting a soil sample.
+How to get your soil tested: Visit the Utah State University Analytical Laboratory website: soiltest.usu.edu for instructions on collecting a soil sample.
 Include the completed form and payment when you send in your sample.

 The routine soil test is most common, but the lab offers several other testing options.
 If you have questions about additional analyses, call the lab at 435-797-2217 or contact your local county Extension office: extension.usu.edu/locations.